-TrackLinksproperty for each server where you wish to enable Link Tracking.
-This setting will be applied to all messages sent by the server.
+TrackLinksproperty for the server where you wish to enable Link Tracking.
+This setting will be applied to all messages sent by the Server.
 However, individual messages sent through the API or SMTP may override this setting.

 In some cases you may wish to exclude a link from tracking, even if the rest of the message's links should be tracked.
 To do this, you should add an additional